kvz/metriks/README.md

  - Trivial to add graphs.
 It should Just Work by default.
 Write a plugin file in any language.
 If it output a number, metriks will graph it for you.
 You can optionally output configuration strings like `# config.interval: 60` or `# graph.title: Load average` to finetune behavior.
 Newlines (`\n`) separate graph lines.
 Other whitespaces separate graph label from value.
 See the [load plugin](https://github.com/kvz/metriks/blob/master/plugins/load.sh) for an example how to plot 3 load lines: 1 minute, 5 minute, 15 minute averages.
  - Can send out alerts when metric go outside boundaries

 Metriks is very basic.
-If you want advanced, there are plenty of options out there like graphite, mrtg.
+If you want advanced, there are plenty of options out there like graphite, mrtg or (paid) librato.
 Metriks however will never:

  - Require you to know perl / cgi-bin / xml / apache / etc
  - Get in your way
+ - Ask you for money

 ## Todo